Geography & Environmental Studies

 3 Credits (3)

 In this course, we will consider the intersections between geography and culture, and explore key cultural geographic concepts such as landscape, place, nature, and environment.
 We will consider multiple ways of doing cultural geography, focusing on cultural geography as both a critical and creative practice.
-Key topics and themes that we will focus on include the cultural geography tradition, critical cultural geographies, and cultural geography and creativity May be repeated up to 3 credits.
+Key topics and themes that we will focus on include the cultural geography tradition, critical cultural geographies, and cultural geography and creativity.

 Learning Outcomes